Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Optimal Feedback in Large FDD Multi-user Systems

+In the following, we compare the scaling of $\tau^2$ under RZF-CDA, RZF-CDU and ZF ($M>K$) precoding to the upper bound given for ZF ($M=K$) precoding in \cite[Theorem 3]{jindal2006mbclf}.
+For the sake of comparison, we restate \cite[Theorem 3]{jindal2006mbclf}.

-\end{corollary} Following the work in \cite{jindal2006mbclf}, we extend \cite[Theorem 3]{jindal2006mbclf} to ORZF precoding in the following theorem. \begin{theorem} Let $\Tt\eqq\I_M$ and $\L\eqq\I_K$.
-To maintain a rate offset no larger than $\log_2b$ (per user) between ORZF with perfect CSIT and imperfect CSIT, the distortion $\tau^2$ has to scale approximately with
+\begin{theorem} \cite[Theorem 3]{jindal2006mbclf}.
+In order to maintain a rate offset no larger than $\log_2b$ (per user) between zero-forcing with perfect CSIT and with finite-rate feedback (i.e., $\Delta R(\SNR)\leq\log_2b$ $\forall\SNR$), it is sufficient to scale the number of feedback bits per mobile according to

+\end{theorem} where $\SNR_{\rm dB}=10\log_{10}\SNR$.
+It is also mentioned that the result in \cite[Theorem 3]{jindal2006mbclf} holds true for RZF-CDU precoding for high SNR, since ZF and RZF-CDU precoding converge for asymptotically high SNR.
+Furthermore, it is claimed, corroborated by simulation results, that \cite[Theorem 3]{jindal2006mbclf} is true under RZF-CDU precoding for \textit{all} SNR.